HDPE Pipe Solutions for Water Infrastructure Rehabilitation

 HDPE pipe offers excellent fusion integrity, enabling the development of one continuous pipeline system.
 Heat fusion, the process of joining pieces of pipe to each other or other elements (e.g. valves), produces fully sealed connections.
 This can eliminate the potential leak points that could come every 3.1 to 6.1 m (10 to 20 ft) with other materials and fixtures.

-The life-cycle cost of HDPE pipe can differ from other materials because the allowable water leakage is zero, rather than the typical leakage rates of 10 to 20 percent for conventional counterparts.
+The life-cycle cost of HDPE pipe for water pipelines can differ from other materials because the allowable water leakage is zero, rather than the typical leakage rates of 10 to 20 percent for conventional counterparts.
 HDPE pipe’s fused joints are self-restraining, thereby eliminating costly thrust restraints or thrust blocks.
 Furthermore, HDPE pipe’s fused joints virtually never leak, effectively eliminating infiltration and exfiltration problems experienced with alternate pipe joints.

 The high density polyethylene pipe industry conservatively estimates the service life for HDPE pipe to be between 50 and 100 years.
 Potentially, this can relate to savings in replacement costs for generations to come.